Ben-Kerman/immersive/doc/card-export.md

 	</tr>
 </table>

-The card is exported with the resulting fields, as well as the tags configured for the target.
+The card is exported with the resulting fields and tags.

 ### Substitutions